-Smart distribution substation is one of key elements to realize the vision of green, safe and reliable smart grid.
-With the recent advancements in industrial-harden WLAN technologies, it is considered as one of the potential technologies for IEC 61850 based smart grid.
-Several smart control, monitoring, and protection applications of WLAN in IEC 61850 based smart distribution substation are identified and its performance requirements are discussed in this work.
-The radio noise interferences are measured in London Hydro's

-13.8 kV and 27.6 kV substations.
-The average SNR measured from the various scenarios in 13.8 kV and 27.6 kV substations are 31 dB and 18 dB, respectively, mainly due to surrounding radio devices.
-Details of hardware prototypes development of four WLAN enabled IEC 61850 devices are presented using industrial embedded computer with hard-real time operating system.
-The Processing-IED and Echo-IED are developed to analyze Round-Trip-Time (RTT) of IEC 61850 based communication message/information exchange for control and automation applications, using IEC 61850 messages.
-Moreover, the protection & control IED and merging unit playback are developed to investigate delay incurred over WLAN for LV feeder over current protection.
-From laboratory setup at 45 meter distance between IEDs, the average RTT of smart distribution substation control applications (GOOSE message) is 3.5 ms; whereas, for automation applications (IP messages), it is 23.5 ms at 54 Mbps data rate.
-The maximum percentage of operating time of over current protection is 4.71%, and corresponding delay is 14.52 ms. The average radio noise level should be higher than threshold which can result into low throughput and higher delay, which is identified as 16 dB in this study.
-Finally, the field testing of 54 Mbps WLAN is carried out by installing the developed prototype devices in harsh-environment of 27.6 kV substation at 75 meter distance.
-The maximum GOOSE RTT observed in distribution substation is 15 ms, and for IP message RTT is 24 ms. The maximum percent of communication delay for LV feeder overcurrent protection is 5.75% with corresponding delay of 17.72 ms, which is within limit of total allowable delay of few tens of ms. This comprehensive investigation using laboratory and field test demonstrate suitability of industrial WLAN for some of the presented innovative smart distribution substation applications.
+Smart distribution substations is one of the key elements to realize the vision of a green, safe, and reliable smart grid.
+With the recent advancements in industrial WLAN technologies, it is considered to be one of the potential technologies for IEC 61850-based smart grid.
+Several smart control, monitoring, and protection applications of WLAN in IEC 61850-based smart distribution substation are identified and its performance requirements are discussed in this work.
+The radio noise interferences are measured in London Hydro's 13.8- and 27.6-kV substations.
+The average SNR measured from the various scenarios in 13.8- and 27.6-kV substations are 31 and 18 dB, respectively, mainly due to surrounding radio devices.
+Details of hardware prototypes development of four WLAN-enabled IEC 61850 devices are presented using industrial embedded computer with a hard real-time operating system.
+The Processing-IED and Echo-IED are developed to analyze the RTT of IEC 61850-based communication message/information exchange for control and automation applications, using IEC 61850 messages.
+Moreover, the protection and control IED and merging unit playback are developed to investigate delay incurred over the WLAN for LV feeder over current protection.
+From laboratory setup at a 45-m distance between IEDs, the average RTT of smart distribution substation control applications (GOOSE message) is 3.5 ms, whereas, for automation applications (IP messages), it is 23.5 ms at a 54-Mbps data rate.
+The maximum percentage of operating time of over current protection is 4.71%, and corresponding delay is 14.52 ms. The average radio noise level should be higher than the threshold which can result into low throughput and higher delay, which is identified as 16 dB in this study.
+Finally, the field testing of a 54-Mbps WLAN is carried out by installing the developed prototype devices in harsh-environment of a 27.6-kV substation at 75-m distance.
+The maximum GOOSE RTT observed in distribution substation is 15 ms, and for IP message RTT is 24 ms. The maximum percent of communication delay for LV feeder overcurrent protection is 5.75% with a corresponding delay of 17.72 ms, which is within limit of total allowable delay of few tens of milliseconds.
+This comprehensive investigation using laboratory and field tests demonstrate suitability of an industrial WLAN for some of the presented innovative smart-distribution substation applications.

-IX.
 APPENDIX

-The functional flowchart of digital over-current protection element implemented in wireless protection IED is shown in
+The functional flowchart of digital overcurrent protection element implemented in a wireless protection IED is shown in Fig. 18.

-Fig. 18.